kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ## API

-Most of the API work for this GEP is TBD at this point.
-The challenge is to find a way to allow Ana to use Routes without requiring her to specify the Gateway explicitly, while still allowing Chihiro and Ian to retain control over the Gateway and its configuration.
+The main challenge in the API design is to find a way to allow Ana to use Routes without requiring her to specify the Gateway explicitly, while still allowing Chihiro and Ian to retain control over the Gateway and its configuration.

 An additional concern is CD tools and GitOps workflows.
 In very broad terms, these tools function by applying manifests from a Git repository to a